Module overview

 Teaching and learning methods

 Formal lectures (45 minute lectures): each lecture systematically covers the main concepts and topics by the use of PowerPoint presentations.
-Key aims objective and learning outcomes for each lecture are provided in advance on the Blackboard website, as will the Powerpoint presentations for those wanting to preview the material.
-Where relevant, lecturer's own research experience in the appropriate fields is brought into the lecturing sessions.
+Key aims and learning outcomes for each lecture are provided in advance on the Blackboard website, as are the Powerpoint presentations for those wanting to preview the material.
 Background reading material and links to other appropriate media resources will also be available via the Blackboard website.

 Academic support: you are encouraged to discuss any aspect of the course with staff.